 Complementary Cancer Therapy

 All these therapies work with nature and not against.
-They have little side effects but support the patient in gradually regaining his active life and acquiring a fighting spirit towards cancer.
-Some of these therapies do not have a direct but an indirect effect.
-At a first glance, each for itself may look worthless andineffective to ignorant physicians.
-But as pieces of a mosaic, thoroughly and individually applied, together they make a masterpiece.
-In complementary medicine, medicine becomes art again, and not, as in conventional medicine, a standardized technique, that treats symptoms, but not the human being.
+They have little side effects but support the patient in gradually regaining his active life and acquiring a fighting spirit towards the cancer.
+Some of the therapies do not have a direct but an indirect effect.
+At a first glance, each for itself may look worthless and ineffective.
+But like pieces of a mosaic, thoroughly and individually applied, together they make a masterpiece.
+In complementary medicine, medicine becomes art again, and not, as in conventional medicine, a standardized technique that treats symptoms, but not the whole human being.

-We know that the brain, the hormones and the immune system, although so different, work together closely.
+We know that the brain, the hormones and the immune system, although different systems, work together closely.
 They constantly exchange information using the same tracks.
-This does not only explain occasional psychical disorders along with physical diseases and vice versa, but also why visualisation techniques are so effective.
+This does not only explain occasional psychical disorders along with physical diseases and vice versa, but also why visualization techniques prove to be so effective.
 Only the re-establishment of a homeostasis on these three levels allows an enduring recovery and overcoming of the disease.

 The Solution: A New Medicine

 What we need to solve all the problems mentioned above is a new medicine that puts the physician in a better position again.
 Only if his freedom and independence are guaranteed, he can make the best decision for each of his patient.

 At the same time we should grant self-determination to the patients.
 We have to restore their health and not take it away from them!

 If we don’t manage to take a turn, we should not be surprised if today’s medicine continues to decline.
 Then we are going to lose the good reputation that the German medicine once had worldwide.

 We need a strong governing body that represents an ‘integrative medicine’ and acts in all important committees.
 This governing body must intensively and equally boost the rights of both patients and physicians.